MrcrabbyI/novnc-desktop-lite/README.md

 1. click the green code button
 2. click create codespace
 3. wait until container builds(may take a bit)
-4. run these commands in the terminal:
+4. run these commands in the terminal(just copy the whole thing and paste them):
 ```
 chmod +x .devcontainer/desktop-lite
 sudo .devcontainer/desktop-lite/install.sh
 ```
+now it is all set up and you only had to do that once<br>
+to open the actual thing:<br>
 5. goto the ports tab in terminal
 6. hover over port 6080 and click the globe button